m5b/INF133/_sources/index.md

 ## Course Overview

 Welcome to INF 133: User Interaction Software.
-Here you will find all learning materials for the course.
-Assignment descriptions, lecture notes, references, and other learning related information will be located here.
+Here you will find all learning materials for the course including: assignment descriptions, lecture recordings, lecture notes, references to external material, and quiz results.

-As we are virtual remote this quarter, we wanted to simplify access to learning materials for you.
-We are using the Jupyter Book format because it provides a rich format for sharing, viewing, and consuming technical information.
+This website is built with Jupyter Book because it provides a rich format for sharing, viewing, and consuming technical information.
 In the upper right side of this website you will find a link that allows you to download the entire book in Markdown or PDF format.
 Feel free to use this feature if you need an offline copy of course materials.
 I will be updating this website frequently as we work our way through the class.
 So be sure to check back at least once a week.
 However, when major updates do occur, an announcement will be sent to the class mailing list.

 ### Course Description